Send the link below via email or IMCopy

 CDA Critical Discourse Analysis

-Many students of EFL programs in Mexico usually look for opportunities to travel abroad, and the information they find in bulletin boards is usually related to summer-camp jobs.
+Mexican university students look for opportunities to travel abroad, and the information they find in bulletin boards is usually related to summer-camp jobs.

-I realized the job positions where not related to students' field
+But job positions are not related to students' field

 (maintenance, dish-washing, cleaning bedrooms and so on